GENERAL SCHOOL OPERATIONS

-A network account is a privilege which may be revoked if it is abused; examples of such abuse include sending inappropriate e-mail or Facebook messages, attempting to gain access to another user’s account, the use of proxies to circumvent Web filtering, and any other type of “hacking.”
+A network account is a privilege that may be revoked if it is abused; examples of such abuse include sending an inappropriate e-mail or Facebook messages, attempting to gain access to another user’s account, the use of proxies to circumvent Web filtering, and any other type of “hacking.”

 Monthly fire drills will be held in each dormitory and the administration building.
 All students are expected to exit the building in an orderly fashion and proceed at least fifty feet from the building, remaining there until the ”all-clear“ signal is given to return.
 Interfering in any way with the fire drill process or tampering with fire safety equipment will result in a minimum of a $75 fine and a reparation cost and may result in additional disciplinary action.

-Food and drink are allowed only in designated areas unless approved by Administrative Council.
+Food and drink are allowed only in designated areas unless approved by the Steering Committee.

 Specific guidelines for exam/graduation week are distributed annually.